 If you’re going to be financially free, then you’ve got to learn to treat your life like a business.

 With a business, there is the total (gross) money that comes in, then there is money that you spend (invest) to grow the business, and over time these investments create a return-on-investment (ROI).

 With a business, you would starve it of growth if you tried to take every cent out of it.
 This is what most small business owners do and it’s why most small businesses fail.

 In contrast, successful companies know that success depends on reinvesting some of the profits back into the business.

 When you treat yourself as a business, you commit to growing your income earning potential by acquiring increasingly valuable skill sets.

-That is, when you produce money or get paid by an employer, you should immediately re-invest some of it into making yourself more valuable, so that over time, you’ll achieve a return-on-investment (ROI).
+Thus, when you produce money or get paid by an employer, you should immediately re-invest some of it into making yourself more valuable, so that over time, you’ll achieve an ROI.

-You just can’t save your way to financial abundance.
+You simply can’t save your way to financial abundance.
 Despite what your parents and teachers taught you, that is financial contraction.
 It is financial defense.